 - In the View Name field, enter a new name.
-Saving a view with a new name causes HPE Consumption Analytics platform to create a copy of the view.
-If you do not change the name, HPE Consumption Analytics platform saves your changes to the original view.
+Saving a view with a new name causes HPE Consumption Analytics portal to create a copy of the view.
+If you do not change the name, HPE Consumption Analytics portal saves your changes to the original view.

 - (Optional) Enter a new View Description.